We bought an old truck

 And, just like learning programming, learning to work on the truck is rewarding.

 I feel the rewards of working on the truck when I turn the ignition for the first time after reassembling it and it drives better than before.
 Knowing that my work translated to miles on the road makes me proud of my effort and builds my confidence that I'll be able to get the truck back on the road the next time something goes wrong.

 Something to note, though I won't expand much on this right now: despite getting only 17mpg combined (the same as the 2021 4Runner, believe it or not), our truck is relatively sustainable.

-Going out on a limb, I'm willing to bet that our truck produces less waste per mile than the average modern electric car, especially when you account for the manufacturing process and the disposal of parts which need replacing over the vehicle's lifespan.
+Going out on a limb, I'm willing to bet that our truck produces less waste per mile than the average modern car, especially when you account for the manufacturing process and the disposal of parts which need replacing over the vehicle's lifespan.
 Our truck was made before planned obsolescence became the norm, and very few of the parts on it require even occasional replacement.
-These old Toyota trucks in particular were overbuilt, so parts last a lot longer before they need replacing.

-This doesn't make us better people than anybody else, but it is interesting to think about from the standpoint of sustainable consumption.
+This doesn't make us better people than anybody else, but it's interesting to think about from the standpoint of sustainable consumption.

 Truck commit history

 A responsible car owner should always keep service logs documenting problems, fixes, and other work done on the car.
 And, since I aim to be a responsible owner, I must keep service logs on any work I do on this truck.
 So, I bought a notebook and began my manual service log, to be clipped atop the stack of auto shop receipts from this truck's 29 year life thus far.

 This manual service log will serve a technical purpose: to track maintainence as I abide by the service schedule defined in the owner's manual.
 All responsible owners read the manual and follow the schedule.